hinto-janai/festival/src/README.md

 ---

 ## Modularity
-`Festival`'s internals are more or less separated into "entities".
+`shukusai` is more or less separated into "entities".
 Each "entity" in the system is its own thing, and only passes messages to/from `Kernel`.
 This approach was taken because:

 - Unit testing is easier
 - Plugging in different frontends becomes much easier
-- Separating the different parts of the system and giving them names is easier to reason about than one single `Festival` blob.
+- Separating the different parts of the system and giving them names is easier to reason about than one single `shukusai` blob.
 The scope of what any specific code is doing becomes smaller; less variables to keep in mind when reading code.

 ### Why Kernel?
 `Kernel` doesn't actually do much, it mostly just forwards messages.

 But the existence of `Kernel` allows the other parts of the system to have a _single, simple_ interface.

-Consider the following diagram showing `Festival` if `Kernel` didn't exist:
+Consider the following diagram showing `shukusai` if `Kernel` didn't exist:

 <img src="assets/images/diagram/no_kernel.png" width="66%"/>